lucapezzini/peirce_computational_stylistics/README.md

 <img width="827" height="520" alt="image" src="https://github.com/user-attachments/assets/44b43094-5c1d-472a-9a55-88897661d47d" />

 This interpolant can be used to correct mean surprisal computed with our LSTM for any *n*-gram.
 This way we can turn character-level surprisal to word-level surprisal.
-The result for Peirce's technical terms is as follows; [click here]() for an interactive version.
+The result for Peirce's technical terms is as follows:

 <img width="827" height="567" alt="fig_3_2" src="https://github.com/user-attachments/assets/730babb4-a3ee-44b8-a185-9fc0586874ae" />

 ### Predicted repetitiveness
 The chosen measure was the simoid of the dot product between the target embedding and the context embedding in a Skip-Gram Word2vec.
-See the [paper]() for details.